Dynamic Factor Analysis with Dependent Gaussian Processes for High-Dimensional Gene Expression Trajectories: Simulation

-With regard to factor loading estimation, Figure \ref{estimated_factor_loading_matrices_for_scenario_fcs_rescale} shows results under the scenario CS, and Supplementary Figures 3-5 show results for the remaining scenarios.
-Both DGP and IGP perform well in the first task (identify the correct genes for a given factor) under all scenarios.
-However, for the second task (identify the correct factors for a given gene), although both models perform well under scenarios CL, UL and US, we observe that IGP performs less well under the scenario CS while DGP still performs well.
-As can be seen from Figure \ref{estimated_factor_loading_matrices_for_scenario_fcs_rescale}, IGP specification leads to the result that genes that are estimated to be significantly loaded on the first and second factor also significantly load on the fourth factor.
-One possible explanation for this is that, if in truth, factors have strong signals and/or are not correlated at all (corresponding to scenarios CL, UL and US), then it is relatively easy to distinguish contributions from different factors.
-In contrast, under the scenario CS where factors actually have weak signals and are highly-correlated (true correlation between factor 1 and 4 is $-0.69$, and correlation between factor 2 and 4 is $-0.71$, as can be found from Figure \ref{sim_truth_comparison_for_all_scenarios}), it would be more difficult.
-DGP specification could greatly improve the estimation result as it explicitly takes the correlation among factors into consideration.
+With regard to factor loading estimation, Figure \ref{estimated_factor_loading_matrices_for_scenario_fcs_rescale} shows results under the scenario CS, and Supplementary Figures 4,5 and 6 show results for the remaining scenarios.
+Both DGP and IGP perform well at identifying the correct genes for a given factor under all scenarios.
+Both models also perform well at identifying the correct factors for a given gene under scenarios CL, UL and US, but under the scenario CS we observe that DGP still performs well whereas IGP performs less well.
+As can be seen from Figure \ref{estimated_factor_loading_matrices_for_scenario_fcs_rescale}, IGP specification leads to the result that genes estimated to be significantly loaded on the first and second factor also significantly load on the fourth factor.
+One possible explanation for this is that, if in truth, factors have strong signals and/or are not correlated at all (as in scenarios CL, UL and US), then it is relatively easy to distinguish contributions from different factors.
+In contrast, under the scenario CS where factors actually have weak signals and are highly-correlated (true correlation between factor 1 and 4 is $-0.69$, and correlation between factor 2 and 4 is $-0.71$, as can be found from Figure \ref{sim_truth_comparison_for_all_scenarios}), it is more difficult.
+DGP specification explicitly takes the correlation among factors into consideration, allowing improved estimation.